BIH-CEI/rd-cdm/docs/usage/usage_file.rst

 RareLink
 --------

-RareLink is a rare disease framework in REDCap linking international registries, FHIR, and Phenopackets based on the RD-CDM.
-It is designed to support the collection of harmonized data for rare disease research and treatment across any REDCap project and allows for the preconfigured export of the RD-CDM data in FHIR and Phenopackets formats.
+RareLink is a novel rare disease framework in REDCap linking international registries, FHIR, and Phenopackets based on the RD-CDM.
+It is designed to support the collection of harmonized data for rare disease research across any REDCap project worldwide and allows for the preconfigured export of the RD-CDM data in FHIR and Phenopackets formats.

 For more information on RareLink, please see the: